 order they are specified before returning from the init

 method.
-After returning from init
+After returning from init, the specified

 listeners are no longer notified of framework events.
 This allows a

-launcher to initialize a Framework
+launcher to initialize a Framework with an init framework

 listener in order to detect errors from framework extension